chrisgrieser/nvim-origami/README.md

 ```

 This error occasionally occurs with `autoFold` enabled.
 It is, however, not
-caused by this plugin but by a bug with `vim.lsp.foldclose()` in nvim core.
+caused by `nvim-origami` but by a bug with `vim.lsp.foldclose()` in nvim core.
-A future version of nvim will hopefully fix it.
+A future version of nvim will hopefully fix this.

 ### Folds are opened after running a formatter
 [This is a known issue of many formatting